Conflict and Resilience Coaching

 There is a clear link between conflict and resilience.
 Where resilience is low conflicts maybe more likely to arise and escalate or adversely impact on individuals.
 It is also more difficult for individuals to fully engage in the efforts necessary to resolve conflict in these situations.
 Accordingly in some cases it may be necessary to provide support to enable clients to focus on improving resilience as a first step.

-We have coaches accredited to use the [email protected] model.
+We have coaches accredited to use the Resilience@Work model.
 This provides a good basis to build an action plan to focus on the areas to build and sustain resilience.
 Resilience in this context will enable individuals to manage everyday stresses at work while staying healthy, rebound and learn from setbacks and prepare for future challenges in a proactive way.
 This is particularly important during challenging times of fast pace change.

 We also provide training and support services for clients who wish to provide conflict coaching as part of their in-house support.
-This can include accredited CINERGY conflict coaching programmes.

 To appoint one of our experienced conflict coaches or to discuss how conflict coaching may be used in any particular situation please contact us

-Experts in Conflict Coaching
+Experts in Conflict and Resilience Coaching:

 It is not uncommon for conflict to arise between different teams.
 This can have considerable impact on both individuals and performance.
 A number of approaches can be used in this sort of scenario, including neutral assessment, team facilitation and group mediation.